 Vietnam: Compliance Risks

 First, corruption is a big concern.
-Vietnam's 2017 score on Transparency International's Corruption Perceptions Index was 35 out of 100 (with zero being the most corrupt and 100 being the least corrupt), tied at 107th out of 180 countries ranked.
-However, as the country's score was 33 in 2016 and 31 in prior years, there are indications that the situation is improving.
+Vietnam’s 2018 score on Transparency International’s Corruption Perceptions Index was 33 out of 100 (with zero being the most corrupt and 100 being the least corrupt), tied at 117th out of 180 countries ranked.
+This is a negative drop for Vietnam, as its score was 35 in 2017 (though the country’s score was 33 in 2016 and 31 in prior years).
 With that in mind, to highlight the risks, in April 2017 the World Bank debarred a Danish company for fraud and corrupt payments for Vietnam infrastructure projects.
 In January 2017, the US Department of Justice (DOJ) charged four individuals in relation to bribery charges involving Vietnam.
 Also in 2017, a Boston engineering company self-reported improper business activities in Vietnam to the DOJ and the World Bank.
-This is in addition to a number of US companies and individuals being punished over the last few years for violations of the Foreign Corrupt Practices Act (FCPA) in Vietnam.
+This is in addition to a number of US companies and individuals being punished over the past few years for violations of the Foreign Corrupt Practices Act (FCPA) in Vietnam.

 Third, employee fraud should be a major concern for general counsel.
-Fraud often takes the form of employee theft or embezzlement, but Vietnam's labour regime makes it difficult to terminate workers; even those found to have embezzled company funds or committed some other form of white-collar crime.
+Fraud often takes the form of employee theft or embezzlement, but Vietnam’s labour regime makes it difficult to terminate workers; even those found to have embezzled company funds or committed some other form of white collar crime.
 As a result, the best protection is to have systems in place that can prevent or minimise the risk and damage of such occurrences in the first place.
-Furthermore, Vietnam's new Penal Code, which became effective on 1 January 2018, criminalises private-sector corruption.
-Private-sector corruption was previously absent from Vietnam's anti-corruption regime.
-Now, individuals working for private entities, including charities, can be criminally liable for bribery offences that exclusively involve other private-sector parties.
+Furthermore, Vietnam’s revised Penal Code, which became effective on 1 January 2018, criminalises private-sector corruption.
+Private sector corruption was previously absent from Vietnam’s anti-corruption regime.
+Now, individuals working for private entities, including charities, can be criminally liable for bribery offences that exclusively involve other private sector parties.
 This will hopefully have a deterrent effect.

-Lastly, Vietnam's new Penal Code also introduces corporate criminal liability for a range of wrongdoings.
+Lastly, Vietnam’s revised Penal Code also introduced corporate criminal liability for a range of wrongdoings.
 The change is significant because under the previous Penal Code, only individuals could be criminally liable.
 Now, however, corporate entities can face criminal sanctions as well.

 This article will give a broad overview of each of the four primary compliance risks in Vietnam: anti-corruption, regulatory compliance, employee fraud and corporate criminal liability.
 Relevant laws covering these areas will be discussed.
 Specific cases drawn from our own experience as well as public cases are also presented to give readers context.
 Additionally, we discuss broad ways that foreign investors can minimise their risks in these areas.

-Vietnam has been making efforts to combat corruption, but in practice, bribery is still very widespread.
-It is prevalent across a wide range of sectors, from healthcare and pharmaceuticals, to land management, natural resource extraction, and property development.
+Vietnam has been making efforts to combat corruption, but in practice, bribery is still prevalent across a wide range of sectors, from healthcare and pharmaceuticals, to land management, natural resource extraction and property development.
 Public procurement poses particular risks.
-Indeed, the World Bank's Country Partnership Framework for the Socialist Republic of Vietnam (2017) identifies systemic fraud and corruption issues in the country as undermining factors in the development impact of World Bank Group engagements.4 Corruption is especially prevalent in the land management, transport and energy sectors.5
+Indeed, the World Bank’s Country Partnership Framework for the Socialist Republic of Vietnam (2017) identifies systemic fraud and corruption issues in the country as undermining factors in the development impact of World Bank Group engagements.
+Corruption is especially prevalent in the land management, transport and energy sectors.

 FCPA and UK Bribery Act risks

 Vietnam is a high-risk jurisdiction for violations of the FCPA and the UK Bribery Act.
 The prevalence of the state-owned sector magnifies the risk.
-Approximately 40 per cent of Vietnam's economy is still controlled by state-owned enterprises, and according to a 2015 World Bank Enterprise Survey, 91 per cent of firms reported they were expected to make informal payments to public officials to 'get things done,' which was a far higher number than the regional average.
-Further, firms reported the importance of state connections in accessing land and other resources.6 The state-owned sector is shrinking under the government's privatisation plans, and is expected to play a less prominent role in the future.
+Approximately 40 per cent of Vietnam’s economy is still controlled by state-owned enterprises and, according to a 2015 World Bank Enterprise Survey, 91 per cent of firms reported they were expected to make informal payments to public officials to ‘get things done’, which was a far higher number than the regional average.
+Further, firms reported the importance of state connections in accessing land and other resources.
+The state-owned sector is shrinking under the government’s privatisation plans and is expected to play a less prominent role in the future.
 But at present and over the medium term, many foreign investors will likely have to do business with state-owned enterprises.
-Employees of state-owned companies are considered 'government officials' under the FCPA, so investors must be extra careful of the risks.
+Employees of state-owned companies are considered ‘government officials’ under the FCPA, so investors must be extremely careful of the risks involved.